European Projects Home Page Bottom of Page Project Brochure

 This project helps the "European Electronics Leisure Industry" to remain competitive by assisting the industry to identify and solve common problems particularly those arising from the impending networked digital entertainment.
 The project will establish a "Working Group", which will set up a "European Trade Association" to look after the industry's interest and will identify major problems and will propose solutions.

-Among the subjects to be investigated: Communications between suppliers of content, network infrastructure, interactive broadcasting and hardware.
+Among the subjects to be investigated: Communications between suppliers of content; network infrastructure; interactive broadcasting and hardware.
 Enabling technologies in hardware, software, design tools and protocols.
 Education, training and business procedures.

 Background: